 Essentially, the receiver will manage all of the HDMI connections.
 The distinction is made when you deactivate the receiver’s audio functionality.
 However, remember that not all radios enable you to disable the audio functionality.

-Rather than relying on the receiver to handle the audio information, connect the soundbar to the television directly through an aux, optical, or RCA connection.
+Instead of depending on the receiver to handle the sound, connect the soundbar directly to the TV using an aux, optical, or RCA cable.
 The sound will now come from the soundbar, and the receiver will function as an HDMI switcher.

 How to Connect a Passive Soundbar to a Receiver

 Passive soundbars are not as common as active soundbars, but attaching one to a receiver is simple since that is how they were supposed to work.

 - Connect one end of the speaker cable to the soundbar and the other to the receiver’s center channel.
 If the soundbar has a single channel, this is the case.

 - If the soundbar is multi-channeled (often four channels: front, left, center, and right), connect it with three different speaker cables.
 Each cable connects to a different channel.